-- Before Applying (Section 3).
-This section provides an updated overview of national policies, laws, and issues affecting emergency communications grants and the broader emergency communications ecosystem, as well as federal requirements and restrictions on funding that applicants should consider before applying. - Eligible Activities (Section 4).
-This section includes a review of eligible costs and guidance for applicants to address NECP strategic goals and recommendations. - Emergency Communications Systems and Capabilities (Section 5).
+- Eligible Activities (Section 4).
+This section includes a review of eligible costs commonly funded by federal grants, as well as guidance for applicants to address NECP strategic goals and recommendations.
+Grant applicants seeking to improve interoperable emergency communications are encouraged to allocate grant funding to these activities.
+However, applicants must consult the specific grant guidance they are applying for to confirm allowable costs, as all activities listed in this section may not be eligible for funding under all federal grant programs. - Emergency Communications Systems and Capabilities (Section 5).
 This section provides an overview of emergency communications and the importance of deploying standards-based technology and equipment. - Grants Management Best Practices (Section 6).
 This section provides best practices to ensure the effective implementation of grants and to establish the entity as a trusted steward of federal grant funding and a credible recipient of future grant funding. - Funding Sources (Section 7).
 This section offers recommendations on how applicants should consider multiple funding sources, including traditional grants and other sources that may partially fund emergency communications projects. - Appendices.
-The appendices include an acronym list, technical standards for emergency communications equipment, and resources recipients can reference when developing emergency communications projects.
-New this year, Appendix B has been restructured for better organization of technical standards to aid emergency communications planners.
+The appendices include an acronym list (Appendix A), technical standards for emergency communications equipment (Appendix B), and resources recipients can reference when developing emergency communications projects (Appendix C).